-Roasted Cauliflower and Chickpea Curry with Crispy Tofu
+Roasted Cauliflower Curry with Crispy Tofu

-This vegan cauliflower and chickpea curry recipe is simple to make and a great one for the whole family.
+This vegan cauliflower curry recipe is simple to make and a great one for the whole family.
 It’s hearty, warming and comforting but also perfectly balanced nutritionally; providing good plantbased protein and great fibre; all in a delicious flavoursome Indian spiced sauce.
 If you prefer to serve without tofu, the good news is that it’s still a nutritious and balanced meal.

-This recipe works so well as you can give your tomato sauce a head start, allowing it to simmer and thicken into a delicious sauce whilst the cauliflower is roasting in the oven.
+This recipe works so well as you can give your sauce a head start, allowing it to simmer and thicken into a delicious sauce whilst the cauliflower is roasting in the oven.
 Then you can finish it off in the sauce until it’s soft and tender.

 Roasting the cauliflower makes all the difference!
 Not only does it give the cauliflower a richer golden colour, but it also has a deeper flavour when combined with the rich curry sauce.
 I also like to see my onions, so I have sliced them here rather than chopped.
 I feel it gives the curry more structure!

-To make this cauliflower and chickpea curry, you’ll need:
+To make this cauliflower curry, you’ll need: